-- NEBOSH NGC Level 3 Health & Safety certification
+- NEBOSH NGC Level 3 Occupational Health & Safety certification (Paul)

 - PhD.
-Level counseling psychology certification - Dr. Somal plays a central role in programme development
+Level counselling psychology certification - Dr. Somal plays a central role in programme development

 We are able to undertake risk assessments for work related stress as well as make a general gap-analysis of where your company 'is' in terms of internal structures, policies and deployment of the standards defined by the HSE.

 - Stress Policy Development

 If you'd like to find out more, or arrange for any of our mental health at work services, the please contacts us by: